sphinx-gallery/sphinx-gallery/mayavi_examples/README.rst

 Mayavi examples
 ---------------

-Examples from the sphinx-gallery using Mayavi for embedding 3d plots.
+Examples from the Sphinx-Gallery using Mayavi for embedding 3d plots.